pesfahanian/FAANG/README.md

 -------------------------------------------------------------------------------------------------------------------------
 Description for num_ways_to_decode_message.ipynb:
-Coding the solution to the problem described in https://www.youtube.com/watch?v=qli-JCrSwuk&list=WL&index=2&t=0s.
+Coding a solution to the problem described in https://www.youtube.com/watch?v=qli-JCrSwuk&list=WL&index=2&t=0s.

 -------------------------------------------------------------------------------------------------------------------------